 2018 4 $ 88,840 $ 854,040

 11) New Business

-PROPOSED BY Councillor Brian Comeau and SECONDED BY Councillor Eric Pothier that the Municipality of the District of Clare approve the 2017/2018 Audited Financial Statements for the Municipality of the District of Clare, as prepared by Grant Thornton.
+MOVED BY Councillor Brian Comeau and SECONDED BY Councillor Yvon LeBlanc that the Council for the Municipality of the District of Clare approve the Terms of Reference for the Audit Committee as presented.

-PROPOSED BY Councillor Eric Pothier and SECONDED BY Councillor Danny Hill that the Municipality of the District of Clare recommend the appointment of Charles Surette as the Clare community representative for the WREN Board of Directors.
+MOVED BY Councillor Brian Comeau and SECONDED BY Councillor Danny Hill that the Council for the Municipality of the District of Clare write a letter in support of the Changing Tides Partnership’s proposal for the Canada/UK Power Forward Challenge.

 12) In Camera Session

-PROPOSED BY Deputy Warden Nil Doucet and SECONDED BY Councillor Yvon LeBlanc that Council proceed to an in-camera session.
+PROPOSED BY Deputy Warden Nil Doucet SECONDED BY Councillor Yvon LeBlanc that Council proceed to an in-camera session.

 PROPOSED BY Deputy Warden Nil Doucet and SECONDED BY Councillor Yvon LeBlanc that Council proceed to the Regular Council Meeting.

 13) Date and time of the next Regular Council Meeting